JeftePL/to-do-list-craft/README.md

 ## Packages
 UUID to generate unique ids for lists and items\
 React Icons to use existing icons\
-JSON Server to Mock a REST API

 ## Server
-Fetch API to connect to mock API with JSON Server
+Fetch API to connect to Fake REST API with My JSON Server

 ## Installation